|

 • Location: 1252 Johnston Street

-After dinner, take the Aquabus to either Yaletown or Plaza of Nations for a short walk back to Harbour Centre.
-Remember that all-day ticket you purchased this morning?
-Ride the glass elevator to the viewing deck again to enjoy the twinkling lights of the city.
+After dinner, take the Aquabus to Yaletown or Plaza of Nations, then return to Harbour Centre.
+Use your all-day ticket to ride the glass elevator back up to the viewing deck, where the city lights shine.
+Vancouver is as stunning at night as it is by day.

 Day Three Itinerary In Vancouver

-Put on your comfy shoes for day 3 in Vancouver, as this itinerary takes you to the treetops and mountaintops.
+Put on your comfy shoes as youhead to the treetops and mountaintops.
 From downtown, catch the complimentary shuttle outside Canada Place, which will take you to Capilano Suspension Bridge in North Vancouver.

 Capilano Suspension Bridge